arviz-devs/arviz/doc/index.rst

             <div class="col-md-6">

 ArviZ is a Python package for exploratory analysis of Bayesian models.
-Includes functions for posterior analysis, sample diagnostics, model checking, and comparison.
+Includes functions for posterior analysis, data storage, sample diagnostics, model checking, and comparison.

 The goal is to provide backend-agnostic tools for diagnostics and visualizations of Bayesian inference in Python, by first converting inference data into `xarray <https://xarray.pydata.org/en/stable/>`_ objects.